 When digital cameras were first invented, they used CCD image sensors.
 These sensors transformed images from analog light signals into a series of digital pixels without any sort of distortion.
 The manufacturing process for CCD sensors was fine-tuned to the point that the images were incredibly detailed; however, the manufacturing process, even at its best, was still very expensive.

 CMOS chips, on the other hand, make use of transistors to create digital images.
 A charge is moved through each pixel, treating it like it is the full image.
 This makes CMOS somewhat more flexible in its use.
 It's also much cheaper to produce CMOS chips because they're created using the same manufacturing processes that are used to create processors, RAM, and other computer parts.
-CMOS chips are the biggest reason why digital cameras and CCTV cameras have become so cheap.
+CMOS chips are the biggest reason why digital cameras and security cameras have become so inexpensive.

 There are several differences between the two in addition to cost and the manufacturing process.
 There is a difference in quality—CCD sensors create images with much lower noise, which means they are of higher quality.
 They're more light sensitive, too, and can capture good images even in low light.
 CMOS sensors need much more light in order to produce clear images with a low amount of noise.
+For example, this most apparent among license plate cameras which still employ CCD sensors for long-range viewing and fast speed capturing as license plate capture is done at higher shutter rates which make the footage dark.
+CMOS sensors that are commonly found in IP cameras need further improvement to match CCD sensor performance, and their use is limited to applications where cars are moving slow and require ample light.

 Power consumption is also better in CMOS image sensors which is great news for mobile devices.
 As devices get stronger processors and cameras, battery life is of utmost importance to make sure realistic use throughout the day is possible.
-The battery life of a CMOS camera is already much longer than that of a CCD camera and that is more reason they are widely used in smartphones and wireless cctv cameras.
+The battery life of a CMOS camera is already much longer than that of a CCD camera and that is more reason they are widely used in smartphones and wireless security cameras.

 While CCD and CMOS chips are used in digital cameras and in cell phones, they do have other applications.
 Cell phones are by far the biggest focus of CMOS manufacturers.
 A huge amount of money, research, and development has gone into creating the highest quality yet smallest CMOS imager so that the chips take up very little space.
 The latest result of this research can be seen in Google Glass, a relatively new device created by Google that includes a small high quality camera that sits on the side of a pair of glasses.
 This camera is so light weight that most people don't feel it at all.